steveblue/ng2-examples/README.md

 ## Notes ##

-A config file for dev and prod environments is found in `/settings`.

 This boilerplate is the starter code for any Angular Project.
 It includes a gulp workflow to build and deploy projects for 2 environments, development and production.
 The main tasks are detailed in gulpfile.js. `gulp dev` will deploy a development server at `localhost:9000`.
 This task symlinks the files in /app, /assets, etc to /build/www/ and sets up watchers for changes in .html, .css, and .js files.
-The dev server may fail when changes are made to app.js.
-Can someone please fix and submit a pull request?

-`gulp prod` will copy all files outlined in config.paths.json to /build/prod/ and create a workable build that can be deployed to a staging server.
-You can modify what is copied in config.paths.json and/or modify the gulp tasks as needed.
+`gulp prod` will copy all files outlined in config.paths.json to /build/prod/ and create a workable build that can be deployed to a staging / production server.
+Modify the file globs that are copied in config.paths.json and/or modify the gulp tasks as needed.

-This project uses a AMD module pattern as a wrapper for virtually all JavaScript files.
-This allows you to inject external dependencies not handled by Angular dependency injection. head.js is used to inject all dependencies prior to bootstrapping the app.
-SASS/Bourbon/Neat is included to bootstrap responsive states and includes templates for a responsive grid.
+head.js is used to inject all dependencies prior to bootstrapping the app.